Engineering

 Skip the server configuration.
 Get your agent running today.

 ClawTrust provisions a dedicated, hardened OpenClaw server for you automatically.
-Starter plans include 3 vCPU and 4GB RAM.
-Pro includes 4 vCPU and 8GB RAM with browser automation pre-configured.
+Starter plans include 2-3 vCPU and 4GB RAM.
+Pro includes 4 vCPU and 8GB RAM with agent email identity and Python execution.
+Both include AI budget, BrainTrust persistent memory, smart model routing, EDR security monitoring, and all channels pre-configured.
 No SSH setup, no Docker configuration, no security hardening required.
 Your agent is live in under 10 minutes.

 Start Free Trial